 - Does not fully comprehend the acts they are forced to do or endure

-- Does not or cannot consent to those acts
+- Does not or is not able to consent to those acts

-- Has not reached a level of developmental growth to consent to those acts
+- Has not reached a level of developmental growth and legal capacity to consent to those acts

-Experiencing assault in childhood or adolescence places the victim at a heightened risk of victimization in adulthood, according to a study in the journal Mayo Clinic Proceedings.
+Experiencing assault in one’s childhood or adolescence can place the victim at a heightened risk of victimization in adulthood, according to Mayo Clinic Proceedings.

-Sexual assault at any age can be a traumatic, life-changing experience.
+Sexual assault at any age is a traumatic, life-changing experience for many victims.
 It can lead to:

 - Anxiety and fear